obiwanus/focus-zig/LOG.md

 - When drawing a buffer with a conflict we need to ask what to do

 # DONE
++ On some actions, create new edit groups
 + Refactor the action system
 + Hide scrollbar after scrolling
 + Draw cursor position(s) and selections